shashikarsiddharth/dev-cpp/README.md

 # dev-cpp
-Brushing DS and Algorithms using Cpp
+### Brushing Data Structures and Algorithms using Cpp